-We have audited the annual financial statements of "COMMERZBANK (EURASIJA)" AO (hereinafter, the "Bank"), which comprise the balance sheet (published form) for 2019, statement of financial results (published form) for 2019 and appendices to the balance sheet and statement of financial results including report on capital adequacy to cover the risks (published form) as at 1 January 2020, statement of changes in equity of the credit institution (published form) as at 1 January 2020, information on mandatory ratios, financial leverage ratio and short-term liquidity ratio (published form) as at 1 January 2020, statement of cash flows (published form) as at 1 January 2020 and Explanatory Notes to the annual financial statements (Notes 1-14).
+We have audited the annual financial statements of COMMERZBANK (EURASIJA)" AO (hereinafter, the "Bank"), which comprise the balance sheet (published form) for 2020, statement of income (published form) for 2020 and appendices to the balance sheet and statement of income including statement of capital adequacy to cover risks (published form) as of 1 January 2021, statement of changes in equity of the credit institution (published form) as of 1 January 2021, information on mandatory ratios, financial leverage ratio and short-term liquidity ratio (published form) as of 1 January 2021 and explanatory notes to the annual financial statements (Notes 1-14).

-In our opinion, the accompanying annual financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2019 and its financial performance and its cash flows for 2019 in accordance with the rules on preparation of financial statements established in the Russian Federation.
+In our opinion, the accompanying annual financial statements present fairly, in all material respects, the financial position of the Bank as of 31 December 2020 and its financial performance and its cash flows for 2020 in accordance with the rules on preparation of financial statements established in the Russian Federation.